wrld3d/wrld-example-app/ios/README.md

 To build from the command line, you will need to install the Xcode Command Line Tools by running the command: `xcode-select --install`

 Then run `./build.sh -p ios` from the root of this repository to build the project.

+## Troubleshooting

+When building the app for deployment to physical iOS devices, the app needs codesigning with your iOS development certificate.

+In some cases, multiple certificates with name prefix 'iPhone Developer' may be present in your login keychain, which creates ambiguity over which identity to use when signing embedded frameworks.
+A cmake option has been added that attempts to resolve such ambiguities.
+To enable, pass `-DRESOLVE_CODE_SIGN_IDENTITY=ON` as a cmake argument, i.e. `cmake -DDEVELOPMENT_TEAM=<YOUR_APPLE_DEVELOPMENT_TEAM_ID> -DRESOLVE_CODE_SIGN_IDENTITY=ON -G Xcode ..`.